Nimdy/SELKS-probe/README.md

 Quick and dirty, more to come:

 In a nutshell: Install a lightweight server (CentOS or Ubuntu), this is required because of the SMB3 requirements and if you want more security, then SMB3>SMB2+.
-Currently SELKS is built on Debian 9 but the kernal at this time, does not support SMB3.
+Currently SELKS is built on Debian 9 but the kernel at this time, does not support SMB3.

 After you have install the Linux OS, install Suricata(CentOs or Ubuntu):